History of underwater diving: Early designs

-The first properly anthropomorphic design of ADS, built by the Carmagnolle brothers of Marseilles, France in 1882, featured rolling convolute joints consisting of partial sections of concentric spheres formed to create a close fit and kept watertight with a waterproof cloth.
+The first properly anthropomorphic design of ADS, built by the Carmagnolle brothers of Marseille, France in 1882, featured rolling convolute joints consisting of partial sections of concentric spheres formed to create a close fit and kept watertight with a waterproof cloth.
 The suit had 22 of these joints: four in each leg, six per arm, and two in the body of the suit.
 The helmet possessed 25 individual 2 in glass viewing ports spaced at the average distance of the human eyes.
 Weighing 830 lb, the Carmagnole ADS never worked properly and its joints never were entirely waterproof.
 It is now on display at the French National Navy Museum in Paris.

 Another design was patented in 1894 by inventors John Buchanan and Alexander Gordon from Melbourne], Australia.
 The construction was based on a frame of spiral wires covered with waterproof material.
 The design was improved by Alexander Gordon by attaching the suit to the helmet and other parts and incorporating jointed radius rods in the limbs.
 This resulted in a flexible suit that could withstand high pressure.
 The suit was manufactured by British firm Siebe Gorman and trialed in Scotland in 1898.

 American designer MacDuffy constructed the first suit to use ball bearings to provide joint movement in 1914; it was tested in New York to a depth of 214 ft, but was not very successful.
 A year later, Harry L. Bowdoin of Bayonne, New Jersey, made an improved ADS with oil-filled rotary joints.
 The joints use a small duct to the interior of the joint to allow equalization of pressure.
 The suit was designed to have four joints in each arm and leg, and one joint in each thumb, for a total of eighteen.
 Four viewing ports and a chest-mounted lamp were intended to assist underwater vision.
 Unfortunately, there is no evidence that Bowdoin's suit was ever built or that it would have worked if it had been.